Scatman Crothers: Film and television

-Death
+Personal life and death

+Crothers was married to his wife Helen for 49 years until his death.
+They raised a daughter, Donna Daniels.

 Around 1985, Crothers was diagnosed with an inoperable malignant tumor in his lung which metastasized to his esophagus.
 He was bedridden weeks before his death and had slipped into a coma.
 On November 22, 1986, Crothers died at age 76 at his home in Van Nuys, California after struggling with lung cancer.
 He is buried at Forest Lawn Memorial Park Cemetery in Los Angeles.